awsdocs/aws-parallelcluster-user-guide/doc_source/security-enforcing-tls.md

 ## Compile OpenSSL and Python<a name="enforcing-tls-compile"></a>

-To that AWS ParallelCluster doesn't negotiate for anything earlier than TLS 1\.2, you need to recompile OpenSSL and Python\.
+To ensure that AWS ParallelCluster doesn't negotiate for anything earlier than TLS 1\.2, you need to recompile OpenSSL and Python\.
 To do this, copy the following content to create a script and run it\.

 ```
 #!/usr/bin/env bash